Dead Snow 2: Red vs. Dead: Plot

-Previously, Martin and his friends draw the ire of Nazi zombies after unwittingly taking their gold.
+Previously, Martin and his friends draw the ire of Nazi zombies after unwittingly taking the gold they are after.
 When Martin is bitten on the arm, he removes the infected arm with a chainsaw.
 After returning their gold to the Nazi zombies, Martin realizes he forgot a coin.
 The zombies chase after him, and their commander, Herzog, tenaciously holds on to Martin's car as he flees.
 An oncoming truck slices off Herzog's arm, which remains in the car with Martin.

-After Martin passes out at the wheel and is involved in an accident, he wakes in a hospital.
+After Martin passes out at the wheel and is involved in an accident, he wakes up in a hospital.
 The police disbelieve his wild stories about zombies and charge him with the murder of his friends.
 To his horror, Martin finds that a surgeon has attached Herzog's arm to his stump (believing it to be Martin's).
 The zombie arm goes berserk and attacks everyone within reach.
 After Martin kills several people against his will, he is sedated and strapped tightly to the bed.
-In the meantime, Herzog has his lost arm replaced and begins to conscript more zombie troops by resurrecting freshly killed locals.
+In the meantime, Herzog has his lost arm replaced with Martin's arm and begins to conscript more zombie troops by resurrecting freshly killed locals.

 Bobby, a young American tourist, sneaks into Martin's room when he hears rumors of a zombie attack.
 Impressed with Martin's zombie arm, Bobby frees Martin and tells him about the Zombie Squad, American professional zombie hunters.
 Before Bobby can contact them, the zombie arm throws Bobby out a window.
 Panicked, Martin follows and administers CPR, but the zombie arm instead crushes Bobby's chest, killing him.
-Martin flees the police, who believe him a child killer, and makes contact with the Zombie Squad - who turn out to be three nerdy friends: Daniel, Monica, and Blake - who promise to come to Norway and assist.
+Martin flees the police, who believe him to be a child killer, and makes contact with the Zombie Squad - who turn out to be three nerdy friends: Daniel, Monica, and Blake - who promise to come to Norway and assist.
 In the meantime, they ask Martin to find out what Herzog wants.

 At a World War II museum, Martin meets Glenn Kenneth, the souvenir shop's clerk.
 After the zombie arm intimidates him, Glenn takes Martin to the museum, where they read about Herzog's history: Herzog was originally tasked by Hitler himself to wipe out Talvik for their anti-Nazi sabotage.
 As Martin realizes Herzog intends to carry out his orders, Herzog and his Nazi zombies attack a group of tourists outside, and following the slaughter, Herzog has his troops arm themselves with old weapons from the museum, including a World War II-era Tiger tank.
 Martin and Glenn escape death by pretending to be mannequins in the museum.
 While surveying the carnage, Martin accidentally discovers that his zombie arm can also raise and control the dead.
 When Daniel arrives, he kills the zombie Martin has resurrected; Martin demonstrates his newfound power by raising it again.